 community service, open-minded discussions,

 prayer requests, laughter, singing, and mourning.

 It’s doing life together!

 Our current small groups are listed below.
-Click here to sign-up online.
-Contact the group leaders below if you have any questions about their group…
+Click here to sign-up online, or contact the group leaders below if you have any questions about their group.

 Sort by: • • •

 Bread for the Journey Sun 9-10am • Weekly